-I am a researcher (chargée de recherche 1ère classe) at CNRS (French National Center For Scientific research), working at Laboratoire de Linguistique de Nantes (LLING UMR 6310).
+I am a tenured senior researcher (directrice de recherche) at CNRS (French National Center for Scientific Research), working at Laboratoire de Linguistique de Nantes (LLING UMR 6310)

 My research focuses on the semantics of natural language and its interface with pragmatics and syntax, from a cross-linguistic perspective.
 I have worked on negative and positive polarity, as well as free choice phenomena, dealing primarily with epistemic and free choice indefinites in Romance.
-Other topics investigated include free relatives and other wh-constructions, neg-words and negative concord, epistemic future and modality, implicatures and alternative semantics.
+In more recent work, I have focused on wh-expressions in free relatives and other non-interrogative wh-constructions, as well as the role of wh-expressions in polarity systems across languages.
+Other topics investigated include neg-words and negative concord, epistemic future and modality, implicatures and alternative semantics.
 For details and downloadable papers, check my Publications page.

 Laboratoire de Linguistique de Nantes Chemin de la Censive du Tertre BP 81227 44312 Nantes Cedex 3, France Office: Building Censive, nº 232 Email: anamaria.falaus(at)cnrs.fr